• Skip to content

 • who’ll look after your other children, if you have any

-• how you’ll get baby home – if you’re travelling by car, you’ll need a properly-fitted, rear-facing child car seat.
+• how you’ll get your baby home – if you’re travelling by car, you’ll need a properly-fitted, rear-facing child car seat with an inbuilt harness.

 Before going into the hospital, it’s good to call ahead so that staff can prepare for your arrival.